 Domestic violence can have a devastating impact on families and individuals.
-Whether you are facing charges of domestic abuse or you’re a victim who is seeking a protection from abuse order (PFA), it’s important to seek the counsel of a seasoned attorney to ensure your rights are protected.
+Whether you are facing charges of domestic abuse or you’re a victim who is seeking protection from abuse order (PFA), it’s important to seek the counsel of a seasoned attorney to ensure your rights are protected.

 Why You Need a Lawyer if You’re a Victim of Domestic Violence

 Leaving an abusive relationship takes a lot of strength, especially if you have to face your abuser in court.
 Your domestic violence lawyer provides the support you need to stay strong and get through it.
 Your attorney can also help you understand your rights under the law.
 Some issues that your attorney can assist you with include:

 Good divorce lawyers know how terrifying and stressful it can be when you or someone you love is a victim of domestic abuse.
 Your attorney acts as your advocate and creates a buffer between you, your abuser, and the court system.
 This can give you peace of mind and help take some of the weight off your shoulders so you can focus on healing and beginning the next phase of your life.

 If You are Accused of Domestic Violence, Hiring a Defense Lawyer is Essential